c-koster/semantic-search/readme.md

 ## Introduction and Instructions to Run <a name="introduction"></a>
 In this project, I implemented a semantic search engine for trend search, using a word2vec approach to retrieve a list of similar words/phrases to an input query.
-I trained a 'long-term' and short-term model, which used data across different time windows.
-(However in practice the results list is sorted by the long-term model only, as the short-term vectors anecdotally produce nonsensical results.)
+I trained a 'long-term' and short-term model, which used data across different time windows, and joined candidate results from both lists to create an ordering which was sensitive to association recency.

-This repo contains scripts for: loading data from GCP, preprocessing tweet and Reddit text, and a method for finding trends which are similar to the queried trend.
-I've also included a test file to demonstrate a few searches.
+This repo contains scripts for: loading data from GCP, preprocessing tweet and Reddit text, as well as an importable method for finding trends which are similar to the queried trend.
+I've also included a test script to demonstrate a few searches.

 Instructions on how to run and test models are below.
 This assumes that you have already placed a valid JSON key into the working directory named `nwo-sample-5f8915fdc5ec.json`.